ianhaddock/motorsort/README.md

 # MotorSort
 MotorSort curates your motorsports video libraries for viewing in [PLEX][025].
 MotorSort will auto-parse file names, generate event specific and _customizable_ poster and background images, and reformat filenames into a PLEX compatible folder hierarchy automatically.

+MotorSort removes the manual processing and tedium involved in keeping your motorsport libraies up to date.

 <p align="center">
   <img width="80%" height="auto" src="readme.png">
 </p>